kubernetes/website/content/en/docs/setup/independent/self-hosting.md

 #### Caveats

 {{< caution >}}
-This feature pivots your cluster into a unsupported state, rendering kubeadm unable to manage you cluster any longer.
+This feature pivots your cluster into an unsupported state, rendering kubeadm unable to manage you cluster any longer.
 This includes `kubeadm upagrade`.
 {{< /caution >}}